- Is the residence located close to the school?

 Yes, it is very central and only a few minutes’ walk to everything you need.
-The residence is also located above a bakery and coffee/shop restaurant where many students gather after school to enjoy a drink together.

 - Can I have visitors at the residence?

 You are allowed to have one visitor at a time between 9am and 11pm.
-Visitors are not allowed to stay over and they are required to leave the building with you if you go out.
+Visitors are not allowed to stay over and they are required to leave the house with you if you go out.

 - Can I have a guest sleep over at the residence?